 Our Board

-Ako Aotearoa’s governance board is a nine-person board, representing leaders in Aotearoa New Zealand’s fields of tertiary sector teaching and learning, research, and Māori education.
+Ako Aotearoa’s governance board is a eight-person board, representing leaders in Aotearoa New Zealand’s fields of tertiary sector teaching and learning, research, and Māori education.

 They guide our organisation, providing strategic leadership and performance monitoring.